usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-2/Developing the Solicitation.md

 By weaving together foundational practices with forward-leaning technologies, this unit empowers acquisition professionals to lead with both strategy and innovation.

-### Learning Objectives
+## Learning objectives

 By the end of this sprint, participants will be able to:

-1. **Analyze tradeoffs and mission priorities** using structured case study methods to inform acquisition strategy decisions.
+1. **Analyze tradeoffs and mission priorities** using structured case study methods to inform acquisition strategy decisions

-2. **Develop a Statement of Objectives (SOO)** that articulates clear, outcome-based needs aligned with user and agency goals.
+2. **Develop a Statement of Objectives (SOO)** that articulates clear, outcome-based needs aligned with user and agency goals

-3. **Differentiate between key personnel requirements and outcome-based contracting**, and apply Agile-compatible strategies to team evaluation.
+3. **Differentiate between key personnel requirements and outcome-based contracting**, and apply -compatible strategies to team evaluation

-4. **Evaluate the strategic role of AI** in acquisition planning, risk mitigation, and digital services maturity.
+4. **Evaluate the strategic role of AI** in acquisition planning, risk mitigation, and digital services maturity

-5. **Plan and conduct effective vendor negotiations** that clarify assumptions, resolve misunderstandings, and support best-value outcomes in digital procurements.
+5. **Plan and conduct effective vendor negotiations** that clarify assumptions, resolve misunderstandings, and support best-value outcomes in digital procurements

 ---
-## Understanding FAR 37.6: How Does Agile Methodology Fit Into Federal Acquisitions?
+## Understanding FAR 37.6: How does methodology fit into federal acquisitions?

-While **FAR 37.6** does not specifically mention Agile methodologies, it aligns with the principles and practices that underpin Agile development approaches.
-Here’s how FAR 37.6 can be linked to Agile software development:
+While **FAR 37.6** does not specifically mention methodologies, it aligns with the principles and practices that underpin development approaches.
+Here’s how FAR 37.6 can be linked to software development:

 1\. **Outcome-Focused Approach:** FAR 37.6 emphasizes the importance of focusing on outcomes rather than prescribing specific methods or processes.
 Similarly, Agile software development emphasizes delivering value and achieving desired outcomes through iterative development and frequent feedback loops.